Skip Navigation LinksHome > SSW Standards > Better Software Suggestions > Visual Studio

 21. Improve Data Source Configuration Wizard

-22. File Open dialog should have "Current Solution"
+22. File Open dialog will have "Current Solution"

-23. Should be able to drag and drop a typed dataset onto the form designer
+23. will be able to drag and drop a typed dataset onto the form designer

 24. Combo box with lookup button